Updated February 3, 2019

 Rumen Magnets For Cows

 For cows, it’s very important to have a veterinarian or expert safely administer a permanent rumen magnet for each individual at your sanctuary, if they don’t already have one.
-There are various designs of rumen magnets, but all of them perform the same task of attracting any metal objects that a cow may inadvertently consume and greatly reducing the risk of punctures or infections.
+There are various designs of rumen magnets, but all of them perform the same task of attracting any metal objects that a While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." may inadvertently consume and greatly reducing the risk of punctures or infections.
 Although the magnet and the hardware will never leave the cow under most circumstances, it is significantly safer than the alternative!
 If a cow happens to eat a lot of metal, a magnet may lose its effectiveness and require the placement of a second one; if you suspect this could potentially be the case, have a discussion with your veterinarian.

 Hardware Disease Prevention For Birds

 For birds, the above living space and construction considerations are important to implement, but also consider avoiding the use of galvanized metal feeders or waterers (to prevent zinc poisoning in at-risk residents), avoid any glass around avian living spaces, and avoid wearing dangling earrings or jewelry to avoid potential risks (some birds have been known to peck and eat shiny earrings right out of caregivers’ ears).
 Lawnmowers and weed whackers can send small metal shards flying when regularly used and should probably be avoided if possible in avian living spaces.
 Finally, check any straw or shavings for foreign objects before using them for bedding purposes.

 If you are keeping birds inside a home environment, such as at a microsanctuary, keep in mind their love of eating small, especially shiny objects.
 You may have to bird-proof any area that they have free access to!